School Counselor – Career, Salary & State Licensure

 Step 3: Obtain a Graduate Credits or an Advanced Degree (One to Three years)

 Most states require prospective school counselors to complete a master’s degree or obtain some graduate-level credits.
-It is typical for states to require students to complete approved school counselor programs to obtain certification or licensure, so students should check that their program meets the requirements.
+It is typical for states to require students to complete approved school counselor programs in order to obtain certification or licensure, so students should check that their program meets the requirements.

-Often a practicum or internship is included as part of a program, which gives students valuable work experience.
+Often. a practicum or internship is included as part of a program, which gives students valuable work experience.
 Students should ensure the program they attend is at least regionally accredited, as that is a requirement in most states.

 Step 4: Pass Required Examinations (Timeline Varies)